 EA sees full-year revenue above estimates as home-sheltering boosts gaming

-May 5 (Reuters) - Video game publisher Electronic Arts Inc EA.O forecast full-year adjusted revenue above Wall Street estimates on Tuesday, driven by higher sales in its major franchises like "FIFA" and "Apex Legends" as broader videogame sales rose with people staying at home due to the COVID-19 pandemic.
+May 5 (Reuters) - Video game publisher Electronic Arts Inc EA.O forecast full-year adjusted revenue above Wall Street estimates on Tuesday, riding on the broader surge in videogame sales as people shelter at home due to the COVID-19 pandemic.

+Analysts expect the extended stay-at-home orders to further boost sales and user engagement for videogames across all platforms.

 The company forecast full-year adjusted revenue of $5.55 billion, beating analysts' average estimate of $5.37 billion.